-I previously worked as a medical doctor in hospitals in the outskirts of Khartoum, and as a medical volunteer in a local NGO in Gaberona village in Sudan.
+I was previously medical doctor in hospitals in the outskirts of Khartoum, and a sociomedical officer in a humanitarian aid NGO in Gaberona village in Sudan.
 Seeing the disparities in health between urban and rural areas- and especially in internally displaced population- led me to pursue a career in research.

-In 2018, I studied International Health and Tropical Medicine at the University of Oxford – a course that focuses mainly on health in lower-middle income settings.
-I’m interested specifically in the social determinants of health and health system strengthening in post-conflict areas, and in cross-sectoral collaberation.
+I studied International Health and Tropical Medicine at the University of Oxford – a course that focuses mainly on the multiple dimensions of health in lower-middle income settings.
+I’m interested specifically in the social determinants of health in post-conflict areas, and in cross-sectoral collaberation.
 I am always up for a good chat!